 Excellent house reef surrounds the island resort and has seven entry points.
 Known to be one of the best house reefs in the Maldives for divers and snorkelers, it is home to an array of marine life, a colourful wall on the north side and two shipwrecks.
 Marine life highlights in the house reef can include colourful reef fish, rays, turtles, sharks, lobsters as well as ghost pipefish, Napoleon wrasse, reef sharks, nurse sharks and frogfish.
 The north side of the house reef drops away to over 50m, where divers are sometimes lucky enough to spot whale sharks and manta rays.

 Our partner dive and snorkel centre offers daily excursions to over 30 local sites within the atoll, all of which can be reached in less than an hour.
 Highlights here can include shallow coral gardens which are excellent for snorkelers and easy diving, with colourful hard and soft corals and schools of snapper.
-There are also exciting channel dives on the outer reefs with chances to encounter white tip reef sharks, eagle rays, barracuda, tuna and other pelagics and relaxing reef dives with caves, overhangs, coral blocks and great opportunities for macro photographers.
+There are also exciting channel dives on the outer reefs with chances to encounter white tip reef sharks, eagle rays, barracuda, tuna and other pelagics.
+Away from currents, reef dives can include with caves, overhangs, coral blocks and great opportunities for macro photographers. .
 The secluded nature of the resort means that these reefs are normally exclusive to divers from this resort.

 Reef Health in Faafu Atoll